 Money Market Mutual Funds.
 The SEC adopted amendments to the rules that govern money market mutual funds in July 2014.
 The amendments preserve stable net asset value for certain retail funds and government funds.
 The amendments also impose, under certain circumstances, liquidity fees and redemption gates on non-government funds.
-The Partnership continues to evaluate the impact of these amendments on its operations and to consider the implementation of policies and procedures to address the amendments.
+The Partnership has implemented policies and procedures to comply with the revised rules and continues to evaluate the impact of these amendments on its operations, including the potential for additional policies and procedures to address the amendments.